I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnioctl/ni-usbfnioctl-ioctl-internal-usbfn-activate-usb-bus.md

 ## -remarks
 <p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

-<p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

-<p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

-<p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

-<p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

-<p>All class drivers must send  this IOCTL request before the device attempts to connect with the host.</p>

 ## -requirements
 <table>
 <tr>